HiZXLee/SEResNeXt_Pytorch/README.md

 # SeResNeXT_Pytorch
 SeResNeXt from scratch in Pytorch

-Objective: To understand the architecture of SeResNeXt.
+Objective: To understand the architecture of SEResNeXt.

 SEResNeXt utilizes [Squeeze and Excitation Block](https://arxiv.org/abs/1709.01507v4) as the bottleneck of [ResNeXt](https://arxiv.org/abs/1611.05431v2).